Strength and mobility with physiotherapy

 Qualified physiotherapists aided by physiotherapy assistants work with residents Monday to Friday.
 All clients are assessed on admission after which a personal programme is developed to best meet their needs.
 Residents can be involved in group classes or individual programmes in our well-equipped physiotherapy gym.
 There are no additional fees for these.

-The Physiotherapy team offers special assistance to residents rehabilitating after a stroke and have an arrangement with the Auckland District Health Board to provide ongoing treatment to selected patients discharged after orthopaedic procedures.
+The Physiotherapy team offers special assistance to residents rehabilitating after a stroke and have an arrangement with Te Whatu Ora to provide ongoing treatment to selected patients discharged after orthopaedic procedures.

 "I’m first at the